xDemxns/KDen/README.md

-# #KDenClient is a private client brought to you by xDemxns
+# #KDenClient is a private client now public
 it is mainly made for impurity.me. the owner is AngelsOfMercy. the SRC is a mess & not cleaned up at all